 - 1. These rules apply to all classes in the Open & Junior Livestock Departments.
 Please read and follow these rules. - 2.
 Open Class entries are open to the world.
 Junior entries are limited exclusively to Illinois residents.
 Junior Class entries are open to boys and girls who are 8 years of age or in third grade and not yet 21 years of age on or before September 1 of the year prior to the fair. - 3.
 All non-exhibitors, age 6 and older, must pay daily admission (\$5.00) or have a season pass (\$15.00). - 4.
-Each exhibitor must purchase an exhibitor pass at the time of making entries, a Business being treated as one exhibitor.
-Only one member of the Business will be admitted to the grounds on this ticket, which entitles their Business to compete or exhibit.
+Each exhibitor must purchase an exhibitor pass at the time of making entries, a firm being treated as an exhibitor.
+Only one member of the firm will be admitted to the grounds on this ticket, which entitles their firm to compete or exhibit.
 4-H members are given a free pass and may not purchase an exhibitor pass. - 5.
 The interpretation of all rules governing the Open & Junior Fairs shall rest entirely with the Fair Association and their decisions shall be final. - 6.
 No concealed firearms will be allowed on the fairgrounds. - 7.
 No Alcoholic beverages are allowed on the fairgrounds.
 The use or possession of intoxicating beverages for livestock or human consumption is strictly prohibited on the fairgrounds. - 8.
 Unsportsmanlike conduct, abusive language, possession of or partaking in consumption of alcoholic beverages, fighting, or inappropriate behavior as deemed by the Superintendent and Fair Board Officials will be grounds for dismissal from the fairgrounds and forfeiture of any premiums. - 9.
-No dogs will be allowed on the fairgrounds with the exception of the 4-H Dog Show and those must be on a leash. - 10.
-All bleacher and grandstand seating is available on a first come, first served basis. - 11.
-No trucks or trailers may drive on the inside track area from the Monday morning prior to the start of the fair until Monday morning of the following week. - 12.
-Entryways/exits to barns must be clear of people, equipment, tents, chairs, etc. at ALL Times. - 13.
+No trucks or trailers may drive on the inside track area from the Monday morning prior to the fair until Monday morning of the following week. - 10.
+Entryways/exits to barns must be clear of people, equipment, tents, chairs, etc. at ALL Times. - 11.
 Junior Show classes must be separate and distinct classes from the open and 4-H show classes and must be shown and competitively judged separately from the 4-H and open shows or exhibitions.
-(Section 260.95 d) - 14.
+(Section 260.95 d) - 12.
 County 4-H shows or exhibitions must have separate and distinct classes from junior and open show classes.
 (Section 260.300 b)